wei-m-teh/practical-ml-with-sagemaker/README.md

 Additionally, since the notebook make use of matplotlib and pandas, the EMR cluster was also provisioned to bootstrap these dependencies.
 The bootstrap script can be found under the emr/ folder in this repository.
 Please refer to [this](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-bootstrap.html) documentation for information on how to use bootstrap action to install additional software on an EMR cluster,

+2. [End to end solution notebook](sagemaker_end_to_end.ipynb).
+This notebook contains an end to end solution that covers from data ingestion to model serving inference.
+The processes involved in the implementation are:

+* Ingest features into SageMaker Feature Store,
+* Run model training with SageMaker Experiment and Debugger
+* Use Automatic Hyperparameter optimization tuner from SageMaker to identify the most optimized parameters
+* Run Bias and Explainability analysis on the data and the best model
+* Register the model with SageMaker Model Registry
+* Deploy the model to a real-time SageMaker inference endpoint
+* Test the endpoint